 Programs for Children

-Norelius Community Library has three regular Storytime programs that run from September through April:
+Norelius Community Library has three regular Storytime programs that run year-long, with a break in May and August:

-- My First Storytime is aimed at children ages 0-4 and is held on Wednesday mornings at 10 am.
+- My First Storytime is aimed at children ages 0-3 and is held on Wednesday mornings at 10 am.
 An emphasis is placed on early language development by reading stories, engaging in fun rhymes, and singing songs.
 Repetition is important for language development, so many of the elements are repeated throughout each month, but no two storytimes are the same!
-A simple, age-appropriate craft or art project is also presented at each session.
-Older siblings are also welcome to attend.
+A simple craft or extension activity is offered after every session.
+Older children are also welcome to attend, but the structure of the program is designed for babies and toddlers.

 - Family Storytime is held on Saturday mornings at 10 am.
-This is the perfect storytime for pre-school and school age children as it is aimed at a slightly older audience.
+This is the perfect storytime for pre-school and school age children as it is aimed at an older audience.
 Children of all ages and their caregivers will enjoy reading stories, doing rhymes and fingerplays, singing songs, and crafting.
 Family Storytime is replaced by our bilingual storytime on the last Saturday of every month.
+Occasionally, a guest speaker will present Family Storytime.

-- Cuentos Para Niños is our once-monthly bilingual storytime, held on the last Saturday of every month.
+- Cuentos Para Niños is our once-monthly bilingual storytime, held at 10 am on the last Saturday of every month.
 Stories are presented in both English and Spanish along with traditional kids' songs in both languages.

 Children's Library Activities